Get the Recipe

 This recipe avoids all three of those common pitfalls, making it pretty much foolproof.
 To be perfectly honest, every single one of these steps has been done before, and none of it is rocket science.
 All I'm doing is combining them all into a single recipe.

-You can jump straight into a full step-by-step slideshow of the process, or find the exact measurements and instructions in the recipe here, or read on for a few more details on what to expect and how we got there.
+Read on for a few more details on what to expect and how we got there.

 By now, everybody and their baker's heard about no-knead dough.
 It's a technique that was developed by Jim Lahey of Sullivan Street Bakery and popularized by Mark Bittman of the New York Times.
 The basic premise is simple: Mix together your dough ingredients in a bowl just until they're combined, cover the bowl, and let time take care of the rest.
 That's it.